Official figures showing that Wrexham has good broadband links are welcome – but there’s more to do.

 Strong broadband connections are vitally important in the modern world and they are something that both businesses and householders raise with me.
 Several have been in touch this week about broadband problems and faults, and I’ve been following those cases up.

-More widely, I’ve been working to bring better broadband connections to the town, and personally challenged Virgin Media’s over Wrexham’s connections in Parliament.
+More widely, I’ve been working to bring better broadband connections to the town, and personally challenged Virgin Media’s chief executive over Wrexham’s connections.
 I was delighted when he followed up those discussions and, as a direct result, work is now underway on Wrexham streets to link us to Virgin Media’s network.

 Similarly, I brought the Chief Executive of Openreach to Wrexham to discuss how we could improve connections to the town, and he has written to me this week with a series of upgrades which are due to be delivered in Wrexham in the next few months.